 Sometimes you want that special touch of homemade bread without all the hassle.
-That’s why this Vegan Whole Wheat Harvest Bread is a perfect for an easy weeknight night dinner.
+That’s why this No Knead Whole Wheat Bread recipe is a perfect for an easy weeknight night dinner.
 If you’ve never baked a yeast bread before or you’re just looking for a super simple loaf recipe, this will be your favorite!
 Any night of the week when you want homemade bread with a crispy crust and tender insides, this recipe will do the trick.

 Homemade bread was one of the first recipes I ever made.
 I can remember my mom showing me her tricks to making homemade dinner rolls.
 I like imagine mothers around the world sharing knowledge about cooking with their children.
 And I think about how the kitchen is the soul of every home, where we all connect for food and companionship.

 At least that’s the way it should be.
 I know not every family has that rosy scenario.
 Even my home life wasn’t always very rosy, especially when I was a kid and my mom was on her own with four kids and not a lot of food in the pantry.
 But you know what?
 Thanks to the compassion of neighbors and family, we got through all of that.